When it comes to preserving your sight, you have more power than meets the eye.

 Even if you’ve enjoyed 20/20 vision your whole life, you may suddenly find yourself struggling.
 The good news: If you educate yourself, control some risk factors, and quickly get help for any problems that arise, you’ll have a much better shot of preserving your eyesight for the years to come.

-Here are six common eye issues affecting older adults—and what you can do about each.
+Here are six common vision problems that affect older adults—and what you can do about each.

-As you get older, the quality and quantity of tear production decreases, which makes it harder to keep your peepers moist and comfortable.
-The result: Your eyes feel scratchy, as if something is stuck in them.
-You might also have redness, stinging, or burning.
+What it is: As you get older, the quality and quantity of tear production decreases.
+This makes it more difficult to keep your eyes moist and comfortable.

 “Dry eyes become much more common after age 40, with a markedly increased prevalence in seniors,” says Alan D. Mendelsohn, M.D., an ophthalmologist in Miami.